Chas McCormick Player Props: Astros vs. Angels

-After going 3-for-4 in his last game, Chas McCormick and the Houston Astros take on the Los Angeles Angels (who will start Patrick Sandoval) at 4:10 PM ET on Saturday.
+On Sunday, Chas McCormick (.257 on-base percentage in past 10 games, 57 points below season-long percentage) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 2:10 PM ET.

-In his last appearance, he racked up three hits (going 3-for-4) against the Angels.
+In his most recent appearance, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Angels.

 Chas McCormick Game Info & Props vs. the Angels